plating, anodizing, & finishing Q&As since 1989

 I have read a few others based on Hydrochloric or Sulfuric.

-At my disposal is Hydrofluoric, Hydrochloric, Phosphoric, Nitric, Sulfuric, Chromic, and some Ferric Chloride although its expensive if I can only use it once.
+At my disposal is Hydrofluoric, Hydrochloric, Phosphoric, Nitric, Sulfuric, Chromic, and some ferric chloride[adv: item on eBay & Amazon]although its expensive if I can only use it once.

 If anybody has some experience it would be greatly appreciated.

 A. Sounds like reverse current etch in hydrochloric acid could do it but several things like amperage, time, voltage, temperature, concentration and final surface finish would have to be determined by trial and error first.
 You can use SS cathodes (your part becomes the anode).
 If geometry is irregular and complicated, cathodes must be designed with electric current distribution in mind.